 - Act as independent experts;

-- Attend a minimum of two meetings; and
+- Attend a minimum of two-thirds of all Workgroup meetings; and

 - Undertake work outside of meetings (such as reviewing documents sent by email).

 Members are entitled to be reimbursed for reasonable expenses incurred in attending meetings or otherwise in conducting the business of the Workgroup.
-Please note that attendees cannot claim expenses.
+Please note that non-voting participants cannot claim expenses.
 Please refer to the Submitting Expenses page for more details.

 How can I volunteer to be a Workgroup member?